Lash-L/ReceiptAggregator/README.md

 I was able to add a few new rules and I got my roc curve to .99.
 This means this model is really accurate (for my testing data), I would want a much bigger dataset to know for sure.

 ## Step Three: Extracting the data
-In my eyes, a LLM makes sense to solve this part of the problem as receipts can come in so many formats, training any kind of model or fuzzy matcher would be pretty difficult.
+In my eyes, a LLM makes sense to solve this part of the problem as receipts can come in so many formats, training any kind of model or fuzzy matcher would be pretty difficult(but possible just very time consuming).
 However, this step takes a little bit longer since we are using a LLM.
 That's why we only are doing it AFTER we determine what is or isn't a receipt.

 I wanted to use a local model for this part, as it is reoccurring, so it would make sense to limit the cost associated.
-I picked gemma3:4b as it can run 'okay' on my machine.
-It unfortunately has a few points where it falls short, but that could be improved by further limiting the context that we are passing in, finding ways to shorten emails, etc.

-Alternatively, I do believe gemma3:27b would be able to handle this problem with no issues, but gemma3:12b would probably be alright as well.
+I have been using mistral:7b due to its balance of speed and size and it runs well on my computer.
+But something like Qwen3-30B A3B runs decently and gives much better results.
+On better hardware, I would definitely use that model instead.

 There are a few things we want:
 1) The Total bill amount